$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 • Professional resume or CV

-• Work samples or portfolio (particularly for creative zones — Dubai Media City, twofour54, Fujairah Creative City)
+• Work samples or portfolio (may be requested by creative zones such as Dubai Media City or Fujairah Creative City)

 • Technical certificates (Dubai Internet City commonly requests these for IT and cybersecurity professionals)